vivliostyle/vivliostyle.org/_posts/2022-11-30-event-report-of-Vivliostyle-user-dev-meetup-autumn-2022.md.md

     - 14:10-14:15（5 min.）Break
 - **Part 2.
 Vivliostyle Development Report**
     - 14:15-14:25（10 min.）**The Vivliostyle Project: Past and Future**（[Shinyu Murakami](https://twitter.com/MurakamiShinyu)）（[slide](https://murakamishinyu.github.io/vivliostyle-proj2022autumn/), [movie](https://youtu.be/9c5ueJcYKeE)）
         - This section describes planned enhancements to the Vivliostyle project, including incompatible changes.
-For example, the sectioning specification changes in VFM version 2 (Markdown Extensions Specification), planned enhancements in Vivliostyle CLI v6, and the theme stylesheet revamp.
+For example, the sectioning specification changes in VFM v2 (Markdown Extensions Specification), planned enhancements in Vivliostyle CLI v6, and the theme stylesheet revamp.
     - 14:25-14:45（20 min.）**Vivliostyle CLI update - 2022 Autumn**（[spring_raining](https://twitter.com/spring_raining)）（[slide](https://paper.dropbox.com/doc/Vivliostyle-CLI-update-2022-Autumn--BtWcfC5r~eWo7mcxlTy~XLm8AQ-PShS2Bb2KLXRTWoqdN36J), [movie](https://youtu.be/Le_Zea-mCCs)）
-        - The first half of the presentation will cover updates to the Vivliostyle CLI over the past six months, such as changing the browser library from Puppeteer to Playwrite, adding the `--css` option, adding options related to bleed-off, etc. The second half of the presentation will detail the theme enhancements we are currently working on.
+        - The first half of the presentation will cover updates to the Vivliostyle CLI over the past six months, such as changing the browser library from Puppeteer to Playwrite, adding the `--css` option, adding options related to bleed-off, etc. The second half of the presentation will detail the theme enhancements he is currently working on.
     - 14:45-15:05（20 min.）**Rethinking VFM Specification Design**（[@nosuke23](https://twitter.com/nosuke23)）（[slide](https://vivliostyle-20221120-nosuke23.vercel.app/1), [movie](https://youtu.be/etP3E3XLXMc)）
         - Here are some considerations for how to extend Markdown.
 Semantic markup inevitably leads to a higher likelihood of name collisions.
 To prevent this, we will explain that “declarative markup,” in which CSS is modularized and components are assigned in a declarative manner, may be effective.
 In the latter half of the session, based on the presentation, Representative Murakami and a VFM maintainer, akabeko-san, will join the three of us for a discussion.
     - 15:05-15:10（5 min.）Break